 Closed rhinoplasty has the advantage of decreased surgery time.
 It involves less swelling and postoperative healing time.

-Your plastic surgeon will discuss these procedures with you.
+Before rhinoplasty procedure in NYC, your doctor will discuss these procedures with you.
 She will tell you which surgery option is the best for your needs.

 A patient who does not like the outcome of the first surgery is an ideal candidate.
 This surgery may have to be performed due to some structural difficulty.
 It is also done because of trauma after nose altering surgery.
 Secondary rhinoplasty is done with either an open or a closed procedure.

 With filler rhinoplasty procedure, your doctor will use injectable fillers.
 This changes the shape of your nose.
 Some commonly used fillers for this non-surgical procedure are hyaluronic acid (Restalyne, Juvederm) or calcium hydroxyapatite (Radiesse).